kanru-wang/notes/git_and_shell_tricks.md

 - ways to pass the answer to a shell script promopt question in one line: https://stackoverflow.com/questions/3804577/have-bash-script-answer-interactive-prompts
 - git reset --hard (remove all staged changes)
 - git add -f filename (add a file of a gitignored file type)
+- How to get just one file from another branch? https://stackoverflow.com/questions/2364147